nwelchr/architecture-planning/readme.md

 **What if my users are all far away from each other?**
 We need multiple data centers to distribute the load geographically.
 This will improve read time at the expense of storing more data in more places.
 This is best managed through a CDN or Edge interface (AWS Cloudfront or AWS Lambda@Edge)

+**What if I want to track whether a file has been updated?
+(UI question)**

+- Attach ETag onto response header (identifier for a specific version of a resource)
+  - Also allows caches to be more efficient as mentioned before!
+- Append some metadata onto subcontractor’s instance of a project
+- Use a notification server that connects a project with all of the subcontractors that have interacted with that project

 # Extra notes

 <a name="success-metrics"></a>

 ### Primary Success Metrics:

+General Contractors:

+- how many of their projects have files uploaded to them
+- how many files are uploaded per project
+- file types uploaded

+Subcontractors:

+- when files are downloaded
+- when files are downloaded in bulk vs. one at a time
+- how long downloads take

 <a name="acid"></a>